atrocore/docs-old/modules/ldap.md

 ![ldap setting](_assets/Ldap/ldap-setting.png)

 To connect to your ldap server you have to set it up in the settings menu.
-You can find all the information you need in your ldap server.
+You can find all the information you need in your ldap server configuration.
 The ldap server used for demo is ldap test server.
-The information thee is free and easy to use.
-To better see ir please visit https://www.forumsys.com/2022/05/10/online-ldap-test-server/.
+For more information please visit: https://www.forumsys.com/2022/05/10/online-ldap-test-server/.

 ![ldap advanced setting](_assets/Ldap/ldap-advanced-settings.png)